valtimo-platform/valtimo-documentation/release-notes/major10/10.5.0/valtimo-backend-libraries.md

 * **DocumentVariableDelegate improvements**

   - `findValueByJsonPointerOrDefault(jsonPointer, execution, defaultValue)` has been added.
 This allows a default value to be returned if no value is found.
-  - Value transformation now supports arrays and objects properly
+  - Value transformation now supports arrays and objects.

 ## Bugfixes